papyri/site-docs/gtypes.md

 _Example PN Link:_

-For the dotted diple, whether used according to Aristarchus' system or not.
+For the dotted diple, whether used according to Aristarchus' system (i.e., marking disagreement with Zenodotus) or not.

 ***